airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### id (dimensions collection)

 *Array*.
-An array of with identifiers all dimensions in the message.
+An array of identifiers for the dimensions contained in the message.
 The order of dimensions in the array is significant.
 Example:

     "id": [